zhangx1923/-QuQ-/README.md

 **Contributors:** [@quantumnewbie](https://github.com/zhangxin20121923)  <br/>
 **Institution:** Key laboratory of CPS-DSC, Chongqing University
 ## Introduction
-QuanSim is a platform of quantum programming.
-QuanSim是一款量子编程平台，它包含量子仿真器，
+QuanSim is a platform of quantum programming， which consists of a quantum simulator and a suit of quantum program language.
+With the support of QuanSim, we can design and implement quantum algorithms and vertify the performance of algorithms.
+What's more, we can design quantum programming language on this platform.
+If you have any questions, please contact with zhang.x\@cqu.edu.cn.
 ## QuanSim
 ### Architecture
+The architecture of QuanSim is shown as follow.
 ![](https://raw.githubusercontent.com/zhangxin20121923/QuanSim/master/pic/QuanSim-FrameWork.png)
 We should point out that "Decohenerce Simulator", "Quantum Program Control-flow" and "Analysis and Verification of Quantum program" are still under development.
 And we will release them in the future.